Battle of Damascus (2012): Military counter-attack

 The following day, security sources told AFP that the Army had launched a general offensive in Damascus.
 The Syrian Army continued its counter-attack, storming the quarter of Jobar in Damascus, searching for rebels.
 The Syrian official press agency stated that the army inflicted heavy losses on the rebels in Qaboun and that the Syrian Army regained control of Midan.
 The rebels confirmed this stating they had been forced to withdraw from Midan after the army assault.

 Rebel fighters stormed and burned the Sa'iqa military camp, which was being used as a training facility, in the Basateen al-Mezzeh district in central Damascus according to activists.

 At the end of 20 July, Damascus center and areas beyond were reported to be under firm government control with some fighting continuing only in the outskirts.
-The rebels who were fighting near the Yarbouk camp were overrun by the Army and the Palestinian factions loyal to the government.
+The rebels who were fighting near the Yarmouk camp were overrun by the Army and the Palestinian factions loyal to the government.

 On 21 July, a security source told AFP that the Army took control of Tadamon, Qaboun and Barzeh, in addition to Midan, the previous day, but that fighting was still ongoing in the Jobar, Kfar Sousa and Mazeeh quarters.
 It was later confirmed that Barzeh was still rebel-held.
 Activists claimed that fighting was still reported in Damascus proper, with clashes in the northern Barzeh and Rukneddine districts and that a police station was attacked on Khaled bin Waleed street, with an activist saying rebels in Damascus were staging hit-and-run attacks as opposed to controlling areas.
 Still, during the morning, the city was largely calm according to residents.
 SOHR said the military bombarded the Al-Kaddam and Assali neighbourhoods of Damascus.
 Residents also reported fighting in the Al-Hajar Al-Aswad and Tadamon districts.

 Undated online video posted by activists appeared to show the local police station being overrun at Yarmouk and clashes were reported in the Northern suburb of al-Tal, where the head of the local Political Security Directorate (PSD) branch and all his staff reportedly surrendered to FSA fighters.
 Twelve civilians were reported killed during the day, seven of them by sniper fire.
 However, Reuters confirmed that the city was calm and that the police checkpoints which had been abandoned during the fighting were back.